United States Grand Prix: Beginnings and the Vanderbilt Cup

 Inspired by the Gordon Bennett Cup and Circuit des Ardennes races he had competed in, William Kissam Vanderbilt II founded a series of road races in the United States to showcase American road racing to the world.
-The Vanderbilt Cup soon became an institution on New York's Long Island, attracting American and European competitors alike.
+First established in 1904, the Vanderbilt Cup became an institution on New York's Long Island, attracting American and European competitors alike.
 However, the race was plagued by crowd control problems, which led to spectator deaths and injuries, and the cancellation of the 1907 event.
 Upon its return for 1908, the American Automobile Association did not adopt the new Grand Prix regulations agreed upon by the Association Internationale des Automobiles Clubs Reconnus (AIACR).
 This led the rival Automobile Club of America, an enthusiasts group with strong ties to Europe, to sponsor the American Grand Prize, using the Grand Prix rules.
 The Savannah Automobile Club of Savannah, Georgia, which had staged two days of successful stock car races on March 18 and 19, 1908, won the rights to stage the event.